10 Reasons to Stop on Red

 - Posted by: Rachel DeLaune

-- Category: Driver Safety
+- Categories: Driver Safety, Fleet Safety

 When you run a red light, you knowingly put yourself and others at risk of a fatal accident.
 Red light runners cause hundreds of deaths and tens of thousands of injuries each year.
 As you try to speed through the intersection, other motorists who now have the right of way are doing the same, so there is a high risk that a collision would occur.